realA10001986/Time-Circuits-Display/README.md

 Since the time machine was built in the USA, using 1752 for the TCD seems appropriate.

 So, what does this mean?
 First off, in the Julian calendar every 4th year is a leap year; in the Gregorian calendar there are some exceptions to this rule.
-This means, as a result, that the two calendars were drifting apart over time, and dates didn't match.
+As a result, the two calendars were drifting apart over time, and dates didn't match.
 As of 2023, the Julian calendar is 13 days ahead.

 Secondly, and as a result of this drift, when countries switched from one to the other calendar system, days were skipped.
 In case of the switch in 1752, Sep 3 until Sep 13 were skipped, so after Sep 2 came Sep 14.
 For using the TCD this means that dates entered within that skipped period are corrected to Sep 14.

 Neither the Gregorian nor the Julian Calendar know a "year 0"; 1AD followed after 1BC.
 Nevertheless, it is possible to travel to year 0.
-In good old Hollywood tradition, I won't let facts and science stand in the way of an authentic movie experience.
+In good old Hollywood tradition, I won't let facts stand in the way of an authentic movie experience.

 ### Time-cycling